Launching a Heritage Walk App: A 5-Step Guide

 Q: How do we measure success?

-A: The right platform will give you analytics.
-You can track how many people downloaded the tour, how many completed it, and which points of interest were most popular.
-This data is invaluable for proving your ROI and making the case for future projects.
+A: The right platform will provide you with analytics.
+You can track how many people accessed the tour, which points of interest were most popular, and how many users completed the route.
+This data is helpful for showing the impact of the project and planning future tourism initiatives.

 Q: Is it hard to create a tour?

-A: It's much easier than you think!
-Most modern platforms have a user-friendly content management system.
-If you can write a short story and take a photo on your phone, you have the skills you need to build a compelling digital tour.
+A: It is often much simpler than people expect.
+Most modern platforms use a user-friendly content management system.
+If you can write a short story and take a photo on your phone, you likely have the skills needed to build a compelling digital tour.

 bottom of page